rouxpz/fclc-data-vis/README.md

   - Arrays and ArrayList()
   - the map() function

-HOMEWORK: Find an infographic online that you think is a good visualization of its dataset.
+HOMEWORK: Find a static (meaning non-interactive) infographic online that you think is a good visualization of its dataset.
 Write a blog post on why this is the case.
 Please be detailed - I do not want to read "because it explains the data well".
 HOMEWORK: Review chapters 5-9 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
 HOMEWORK: Watch videos 5.0-9.4 in the [ICM Video Series](http://icm.shiffman.net/).
 HOMEWORK: Create a Processing sketch that: